promptcloud/promptcloud_data_api/README.md

     obj = PromptCloudApi.new({--perform_initial_setup, :user => "your valid user name", :client_auth_key => "your valid auth key"})

-To download data file(By default it will download last 2 dyas data).
+To download data files.
+By default it will download the data files which are uploaded in last 2 days.

     obj.download_files

-To download data with custom settings, we have to pass an options hash.
+To download data files with custom settings, we have to pass an options hash.

     options = {}
     options[:site] = "test_site"